sbusso/simple-pubsub/README.md

 Hub: server.js
 ====

+This is the master piece of the mechanism.
 The node server is based on [socket.io](http://github.com/LearnBoost/Socket.IO-node) module.
-Managing subscription and broadcasting.
-Also has a keepalive hack to maintain websocket.
-Currently uses port 8080 for websocket, waiting for http proxy to fully support websocket (nginx)

-This is the master piece of the mechanism.
 Manages websocket clients and also subscription.
 Listening to the publisher, it will dispatch the messages to subscribers.
+Also has a keepalive hack to maintain websocket.
+Currently uses port 8080, waiting for http proxy to fully support websocket (nginx)

 Subscriber engine (browser client)
 ==================================